coderaiser/mock-import/README.md

 - `export * as fs from 'fs/promises`;
 - `export {readFile} from 'fs/promises';

-`export * from 'fs'` isn't supported, because it don't have equivalent.
+`export * from 'fs/promises'` isn't supported, because it don't have syntax equivalent.

 ## Example